oraichain/oraiwasm/package/plus/auction_nft/README.md

 # Marketplace Smart Contract

-The marketplace smart contracts provides a generic platform used for selling and buying CW721 tokens with CW20 tokens.
-It maintains a list of all current offerings, including the seller's address, the token ID put up for sale, the list price of the token and the contract address the offerings originated from.
-This ensures maximum visibility on a per-sale instead of a per-contract basis, allowing users to browse through list of offerings in one central place.
+The auction_nft smart contracts provides a generic platform used for selling and buying CW721 tokens with CW20 tokens.
+It maintains a list of all current auctions, including the seller's address, the token ID put up for sale, the list price of the token and the contract address the auctions originated from.
+This ensures maximum visibility on a per-sale instead of a per-contract basis, allowing users to browse through list of auctions in one central place.

 ## Requirements